thiri-thant22/ICT105-Moonlight-MVP/docs/case-study-brief.md

 # Lab 05 Practice Case Brief: Budget Tracker Systems

 ## Case Context
-Many studends have difficulty managing their daily expenses and often spend more than their budget.Most of them uus notebooks,spreadsheets or simply rely on memory,making it difficult to track spending accurately.
+Many studends have difficulty managing their daily expenses and often spend more than their budget.Most of them use notebooks,spreadsheets or simply rely on memory,making it difficult to track spending accurately.

 ## Target Users
 - Student who want to manage their expenses